Tai-Kimura/VideoApplication/README.md

 For Seeking, you should call startSeek() when you want to start seeking and call endSeek() when you want to end seeking.
 Pass progress(0-1.0) to seekTo() method to seek specified position of the video.

+You can set loop mode with setLooping() method. if set looping true, player will restart when it reaches end. default value is true.

+You can set MoviePlayerListener with setListener() mehod.
+Then you can implement functions on each event.

 # License

 Copyright (c) 2017 taichiro kimura